 Diagrams and other visual content

-The study materials contain several diagrams, graphs and photographs.
+The study materials contain multiple diagrams, graphs and photographs.
 Figure descriptions are provided for all figures.

 You may be required to search for, and make use of, third party material online and this is assessed.
 Alternatives for assessed research material can be provided to enable you to meet the learning outcomes of the module.

-This module has four Tutor-Marked Assignments (TMAs), which must be submitted online via the OU electronic TMA system; two interactive computer marked assignments completed online; and an exam that must be taken at an exam centre.
+This module has four Tutor-Marked Assignments (TMAs), which must be submitted online via the OU electronic TMA system; two interactive computer marked assignments completed online; and an exam that you will take remotely.

 You will receive feedback from your tutor on your submitted Tutor-Marked Assignments (TMAs).
 This will help you to reflect on your TMA performance.
 You should refer to it to help you prepare for your next assignment.

 « Back to Infectious disease and public health

 All Open University modules are structured according to a set timetable and you will need time management skills to keep your studies on track.
 You will be supported in developing these skills.